Reverse mortgages are designed specifically for senior homeowners, 62 or older.

 A typical mortgage requires the homeowner to pay the lender monthly, with a reverse mortgages the opposite is true.
 The homeowner with equity may receive money monthly, upfront lump sum, a line of equity, or a combination of monthly payments and a line of equity.

-Reverse advances are not taxable, and generally don’t affect your Social Security or Medicare benefits.
-You retain the title to your home, and you don’t have to make monthly repayments.
+Reverse advances are not taxable.
+Allowing you to retain the title to your home, and you don’t have to make monthly mortgage payments*.

 Advantages to reverse mortgages:

-- You are not required to qualify for a mortgage based on your income.
-A reverse loan is based on age and the value of your home.
+- A reverse loan is based on age and the value of your home.

 - Supplemental retirement income.